TracyK10/alx-intermediate-frontend/README.md

-# Semantic HTML Blog Project
+# Tailwind CSS & Semantic HTML Practice Project

 ## 📄 Overview

-This project is a step-by-step practice of creating a well-structured, semantic, and accessible HTML document.
-The goal is to understand and implement best practices in semantic HTML, accessibility (ARIA roles), and basic metadata for SEO.
+This project is a hands-on exploration of semantic HTML and Tailwind CSS, focused on building responsive, accessible, and well-structured web layouts.
+Each task builds progressively from fundamental HTML semantics to advanced utility-first CSS techniques using Tailwind.

-## ✅ Objectives Achieved
+## ✅ Project Breakdown

 ### ✅ 1.
 Basic HTML Structure (`0-index.html`)
 - Created an HTML5 document using `<!DOCTYPE html>`.